BLACKBOARD PAGE | UNIT INFO |

 The labs are formative assessements which we strongly encourage you to complete.
 Note that these were designed to help your understanding of ML methods.

 Most (not all) of the software we use in this unit is supplied as Python packages bundled with the Anaconda Python package manager.
-If you are using the machines in MVB 2.11 to do the lab exercises (as opposed to using your own machine) you need to do the following to start using Anaconda.
+If you are using the machines in Queen's 180 to do the lab exercises (as opposed to using your own machine) you need to do the following to start using Anaconda.

 1. Make sure the machine you are using is running Linux (reboot if necessary).